AMReX-Fusion/Furnace/Exec/reacting_tests/bubble_convergence/README.md

   $\rho X(\isotm{Fe}{56})$             35908410   3.264            3739049   3.713           285208.5
   ```

-  which is essentially the same values shown in table 11 of the Castro SDC paper.
+  which is essentially the same values shown in table 11 of the Furnace SDC paper.

 ## HSE convergence